bigaidream-projects/drmad/README.md

 ## GPU code

 We've implemented [GPU version with Theano](https://github.com/bigaidream-projects/drmad/tree/master/gpu_ver), which is not included in the original paper.
-This GPU implementation does NOT mean tt is not practical for large-scale models.
+This GPU implementation does NOT mean it is practical for large-scale models.

 ---